naowalrahman/ufm/DEVLOG.md

 Modified data.h with functions required for file manipulation.

 ### 2024-01-09
 Implemented color customization for window division in UI.
 Redefined magenta and initialized in pair 1.
-Took about 40 minutes.
 Issues with borders and custom attributes on text.
+Created a sort function to sort the files displayed by display_dir.
+Looks very nice.
+Took about 50 minutes.